Can the body heal itself?

 Nature shows us an amazing capacity for repair, recovery, and adaptation.
 I spend a week each summer gathering with four college friends inspired by our passion for card and board games and frisbee golf.

 One friend lives in Vancouver, WA, a suburb of Portland, OR, and on a visit to his place several years ago, we took a day trip to see Mount Saint Helens, the site of the worst volcanic eruption in this country in our lifetimes.
-The visitor center located at the epicenter of the 1980 explosion is still a wasteland, but the surrounding area is a “young” healthy forest.

-Nature’s ability to repair, recover, and adapt to the environment dramatically altered by the eruption is beyond impressive!
 The biodiversity of nature is on full display in the blast zone.
 Individual species of plants, insects, animals, etc., all exhibiting their individual skills of survival, collectively have returned most of the area to what existed before the devastation.

 You can see the amazing abilities of nature everywhere, but particularly at the site of ecological disasters—from Chernobyl, to massive oil spills, to forest fires that burn hundreds of thousands of acres.
-Nature always surprises scientists with how quickly it finds a way to heal—just like the body’s ability to heal itself often surprises us.

 Here’s the thing: our bodies are part of nature too.
 As in nature, the macro, so in the body, the micro.
 Your body has the same skills of repair, recovery, and adaptation that we see all around us.
 But too often, modern medicine ignores this wisdom.